rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **When should I replace my FEP film?**

 If you take care of it, it will not need to be replaced for months.
-FEP film needs to be replaced only when it becomes too scratched up or cloudy from use.
-If it is not replaced, your print quality will deteriorate.
+You should only need to replace the FEP film when it becomes scratched up or cloudy.
+If it is not correctly maintained, your print quality will deteriorate.
 Replace it immediately if it is punctured or torn.
 If you notice cured resin on your LCD glass, it means the film may have a micro tear.

 **How do I replace the FEP film?**

 Watch the video by Elegoo detailed step by step [here](https://youtu.be/tsokPTRLXss).
-It is important to note one very important omission in that video: there is no mention of tightness!
+It is important to note one significant neglect in that video: there is no mention of tightness!
 Watch the below video for that.
-Also, it is much easier to trim the excess FEP before placing the retaining assembly into the VAT frame.
+It is also much easier to trim the excess FEP before placing the retaining assembly into the VAT frame.
 FEP replacement video using Gatorade bottle cap [here](https://youtu.be/Yr_wtZqBfbQ).

 **How do I test if my FEP film has protective plastic on it?**